 Some security and privacy measures include determining which of your information you want to be accessible from the cloud or changing the password to your iCloud account.
 To select what information on your iPhone or iPad will back up to iCloud, on your device, go to Settings/iCloud, and select what data (Photos, Mail, Contacts, etc.) is backed up to your iCloud.
 Under that setting, you can also select what you want saved to iCloud Drive.

 The iPhone itself has many settings that allow you to control access to information on your device.
 Although time-consuming, one of the ways to ensure that your phone is as private and secure as possible is to go through each setting.
 This will help you learn what each setting does, how much control you have over your device, and how much information is stored and potentially shareable on your device.
 It’s best to go through each setting; however, the following are some major privacy or section settings to start with.

-If the “Find My Phone” feature is turned on in the device settings, users can find the location of the device by logging into iCloud.
+If the “Find My” feature is turned on in the mobile data settings, users can find the location of the device or owner by logging into iCloud.
 This feature is meant to help you find your device if it is lost or stolen; however, some people could use this feature to locate another person.
-Users concerned about their location privacy can turn off this feature on their device by going to Settings/iCloud and switch “Find My iPhone” to Off.
+Users concerned about their location privacy can turn off this feature on their device by going to Settings/iCloud and switch “Find My” to Off.